canopy-js/canopy-js/README.md

 But many readers don't.
 So they learn chunkings that were merely pragmatic.
 Then can only recall things by grouping.
-And connected thoughts are disconnected.
+And connections become disconnected.
 And the density of the expert is lost.

 #### 9. Put pervasive concepts throughout

-You might be reading and have a question on grammar.
+You might have a question on grammar.
-But few people sit down and learn grammer.
+But few people sit down and learn grammar.
 A fact might be explained by equation.
-But you don't want to learn all equations.
+But you don't want to learn all the equations.
 Many domains are auxiliary.
 We want them to understand something else.
 We're interested in them when they help.
-But we're not going to learn front-to-back.
+But we're not going to learn them front-to-back.
 So put the background on the content.
-Put etymology on words as they're used.
+Put language on words as they're used.
 Put history on events as they happen.
-Let the reader burrow from reading.
+Let the reader burrow right from their reading.
-And go to just what is relevant.
+And go down into just what is key.
+This requires the same thing in many places.
-This requires reusable pieces.
+Which requires reusable pieces.
 And pieces that are very specific.

 #### 10. Visual memory is stronger than verbal